moroccovid/covid140/README.md

 Covid 140 is an open source web application based on Laravel, the main objective of the proposed application is to send a detailed form to the medical staff in order to evaluate it.

+A machine learning algorithm "Naive Bayes" will help experts it take decisions according to several featues.

 sudo chmod -R 777 storage/